 Did you know that vehicle accidents are a leading cause of children fatality?
 And half of those fatalities are thought to be preventable if the care seat had been properly installed?
 YIKES!
-In 2012 alone, over one third (37%) of children killed in car crashes were not in carseats or wearing seat belts at all – but far too often a car seat that is improperly installed can be just as dangerous.
+Every 33 seconds a child under 13 is involved in a car crash in the United States.
+For younger children, car seats can dramatically reduce the risk of fatality or injury – but over half of car seats are either installed or used incorrectly.

 Everyone knows that using a carseat significantly reduces children deaths and serious injuries during vehicular crashes.
 But the thing is, 3 out of 4 safety seats aren’t correctly installed or are used incorrectly.
 Height, weight, and age of the child are all variables that should be taken into consideration when installing a safety seat.
 A lot of parents think that, once they installed the safety seat, it is good to go, which is quite wrong.

 How Can You Know – FOR SURE – Your Car Seat’s Safe?

 I highly recommend that every parent take the time to check their car seat’s installation and fit by visiting a certified child passenger safety technician at a check point in your area.
 These checks are usually free or very low-cost and there are thousands across the U. S. In fact, there’s even one in my rural community!
 You can search for a check station near you at SaferCar.gov.

 Before we selected a carseat, we had to make sure it was a good fit for our kiddo.
 I never went for the most expensive one or the cheapest.
 It’s all about what will fit your child.
 So when you shop, I recommend you bring your child with you because you never truly know which one will fit if they aren’t tested.
 In fact, we recently switched carseats for my four-year-old who is TALL enough for a booster but doesn’t weigh enough for a booster.
 We had to find a bigger carseat that would still have a 5-point harness buckle system capable of accommodating him.